About the Intercultural Center, what we do, and how to find us

 The Intercultural Center supports educational equity and academic achievement for diverse student populations by providing access to resources and a safe place to connect through a culture of inclusion and respect.

-We have just moved!
+We've moved!
 Our new location is in Syre Student Center 217.
 Please come visit us!
-Our summer quarter hours are Monday to Thursday 10:30 a.m. to 4:00 p.m.
 We encourage you to drop by any time if you have any questions, need personal or academic support, want to talk, or even simply want a safe and welcoming place to hang out or eat lunch.

 Ethnic Student Association (ESA) – Ethnic Student Association (ESA) is a group of fabulous students from all kinds of heritages and backgrounds.
 We come together to celebrate diversity in our community and at WCC through fun and thought-provoking activities that explore identity development, social justice issues, and build alliances across our identities.
 We also love food, games, and films!